ngunsu/lcsis/README.md

 # lcsis

-Trained networks and evaluation software will be available soon (before June)
+Trained networks and evaluation software will be available soon (before July)